-99307 Subsequent nursing facility care, per day, for the evaluation and 7.00 management of a new or established patient, which requires at least two of these three key components: a problem focused interval history, a problem focused examination, and/or medical decision making that is straightforward.
+99307 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: a problem focused interval history, a problem focused examination, straightforward medical decision making.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

-Usually, the patient is stable, recovering or improving.
+Usually, the patient is stable, recovering, or improving.
+Practitioners typically spend 10 minutes with the patient and/ or family or caregiver.

-99308Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these three key components: an expanded problem focused interval history, an expanded problem focused examination, and/or medical decision making of low complexity.7.00
+Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: an expanded problem focused interval history, an expanded problem focused examination, medical decision making of low complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

 Usually, the patient is responding inadequately to therapy or has developed a minor complication.
+Practitioners typically spend 15 minutes with the patient and/or family or caregiver.

-99309 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, and/or medical decision making of moderate complexity.
+99309 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least two of these three key components: a detailed interval history, a detailed examination, medical decision making of moderate complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

 Usually, the patient has developed a significant complication or a significant new problem.
+Practitioners typically spend 25 minutes with the patient and/or family or caregiver.

-99310 Subsequent nursing facility care, per day, for the evaluation and management of a new or established patient, which requires at least two of these three key components: a comprehensive interval history, a comprehensive examination, and/or medical decision making of high complexity.
+99310 Subsequent nursing facility care, per day, for the evaluation and management of a patient, which requires at least 2 of these 3 key components: a comprehensive interval history, a comprehensive examination, medical decision making of high complexity.
+Counseling and/or coordination of care with other providers or agencies are provided consistent with the nature of the problem(s) and the patient's and/or family's needs.

 The patient may be unstable or may have developed a significant new problem requiring immediate physician attention.
+Practitioners typically spend 35 minutes with the patient and/or family or caregiver.